baban9/Capstone-560/README.md

 This repository encompasses Data gathering APIs to classification models for detecting images with Utility poles and creating the bounding boxes and masks around the object of interest.
 This is a coalation of mini projects which can be tailored into data gathering to getting the object of interest location features.

+## Model weights and Datasets are available with this repo in the releases section.

 ## GitHub walk through

 1. Environment Setup